If I was to start reading this aloud to you right now, you'd either stop reading yourself, or ignore what I was saying.

 2. Next, break down your skill into small, clear steps.
 Watch how I clearly show the simple steps in fitting these square toys together:

-Ready to try this?
-Share your own activities and experience over on our Facebook group for parents!
+Did you try this?
+Share your own activities and experience!

 Leanne Gray, M.Ed is the owner of The Prepared Environment, which supports families in creating an ideal environment for their children at home.
 She has over fifteen years experience working with children in both public, private, and Montessori schools, and is AMI primary trained.
 You can always contact her for personalized support and answers to your questions